Sheryl Sandberg’s Lean In Is Trying Really Hard Not to Be Political

 “This campaign is non-partisan, and LeanIn.Org is a non-partisan organization,” members were to say, according to materials reviewed by Bloomberg.
 The literature warned, “No materials or other elements of the local campaign should be affiliated with a specific political party.
 You should not propose or promote a specific proposal or piece of legislation as part of your local campaign.”

-Rachel Thomas, Lean In’s president, told the magazine that “as individuals, we all have pretty strong belief systems,” but “as an organization, we are nonpartisan and committed to that.”
-She added that gender equality and women’s leadership “transcends politics.”
+Rachel Thomas, Lean In’s president, told Bloomberg that “as individuals, we all have pretty strong belief systems,” but “as an organization, we are nonpartisan and committed to that.”
+Bloomberg added that Thomas believes “gender equality and women’s leadership transcends politics.”

 Ideologically, maybe.
 But practically, women’s equality and politics are pretty closely linked.
 In fact, Lean In’s philosophy relies on policies like paid leave, affordable child care, and wage equality being implemented, so that women who employ Sandberg’s tactics at work aren’t penalized.
 And because these policies traditionally skew left, Lean In’s fight to remain impartial seems tricky at best.